 Finally, unlike recruiting chatbots Mya RPA uses Conversation Design.
 Our Conversation Design team, Conversation Templates, and Conversation Cloud are some of the things we’re very proud of that make us different.
 Recruiting chatbot companies don’t have Conversation Design teams.
 We use professionally trained linguists, language annotators, and conversation reviewers to optimize every word of a Mya conversation.
 Next, one job at a time, we’ve created RPA Conversation Templates that cover hundreds of jobs our customers are hiring for.
 All of these RPA Conversation Templates live in the Mya Conversation Cloud.

 When our RPA customers want to use Mya RPA to engage, screen, and schedule applicants for a job, we pull the appropriate Conversation Template from the Conversation Cloud.
 Our Conversation Design and Customer Success team customize the template for our customers and ensure its free from biasing and disengaging factors.

 If you want AI that values diversity, inclusion, and candidate experience as much as you do.
 If you don’t want to be forced to compromise on recruiter experience, technology integration, efficiency, and price.
 If you want screening automation that also handles scheduling and improves the performance of your entire post apply recruiting funnel through strong engagement.

 And if you want the best support, the most powerful set of complementary AI products and access to the best AI recruiting conversations in the industry.

-What you truly want and need is our conversational AI recruiting assistant, our conversational AI platform, and Mya Recruitment Process Automation.
+What you truly want and need is our conversational AI recruiting assistant, our conversational AI platform, and Mya Recruit.

 Resume parsing tools, recruiting chatbots and enhanced chatbots can’t even hold a candle against what you can accomplish with conversational AI.
 For a more diverse, more engaged, higher quality candidate pipeline and a faster time to hire – look no further than Mya RPA.